 KEYS TO EFFECTIVE CHECKRIDE PREPARATION:

 Congratulations for getting to this point.
 As a professional CFI my student success is my number one priority.
-As a DPE I expect you and your instructor to achieve success as well; and that expectation arises from the fact that what an applicant should demonstrate in knowledge, risk management and skill is not a secret...it is all out there in the ACS, regulations, handbooks, etc. So surprise is not a good thing because when you surprise an examiner you diverge from those expectations.
+As a DPE I want you and your instructor to achieve success as well; in fact it is expected because your endorsements say you are ready to meet the required knowledge, risk management and skill as expressed in the ACS / PTS, regulations, handbooks, etc. So surprise is not a good thing because when you surprise an examiner you diverge from the expected performance.
 Adhering to the following will help eliminate surprises and unsatisfactory results that can occur from lack of preparation or understanding, or from stress and intimidation the process can cause.
 Please contact me if you need any further explanation or discussion to understand the practical test process: